fabianv1/fabianv1.github.io/README.md

 ]
 ```

-`loadPreset` takes in an index and an optional flag of burn to indicate if it was called by `burnPreset`.
+`loadPreset` is used to change the editor's settings to match the settings in a previously-stored preset.
+It takes in an index and an optional flag `burn` to indicate if it was called by `burnPreset`.
 This flag is used to silence the message "Preset loaded" when a burn occurs since the user did not directly load the preset, the burn did.
-This is also a hardcoded MIDI message with one byte as variable.
+The message it sends to the filter is also a hardcoded MIDI message with one byte as variable.

 The syntax of the load preset message is as follows:
 ```